rsaajamsa/Daemon/Edited Files/README.md

 <b>CBLoader</b> Is edited to
 - no longer extract existing data
-- no longer ask to see the log file<br>
+- no longer ask to see the log file

 <b>CharacterBuilder</b> Is edited to
 - accept the new "Damon Note" type as a "specific" tag